wandra-ai/wandra-ai.github.io/index.md

 title: Home
 ---

-# Welcome to My Jekyll Site

-This site uses the **Inter** font — similar to OpenAI’s style.
+# Wandra

+Welcome to Wandra AI.
+We are a stealth-mode startup!

+Yes you heard it right.

+We are working with some amazing projects and are developing next-gen products for progressing our civilization to Stage II.